spiffe/spire-tutorials/k8s/oidc-vault/README.md

       }
       ```

-## Part 4: Test the access to the secret
+## Part 4: Test the Access to the Secret

 Let's test our new client token and try to get the secret we created before.